-Recently, some coworkers asked me the singular question of our age: is a hot dog a sandwich?
+Recently, in a Q&A session, some coworkers asked me the singular question of our age: is a hot dog a sandwich?

-If you’re not familiar with the pop-philosophy question, let me google it for you: to quote a 2015 article on the subject, “The debate over hot dogs’ sandwich status has raged for so long on the internet that asking someone whether he or she believes a hot dog to be a sandwich has itself become something of a web-wide in-joke”.
-(And yes, my coworkers are indeed the sort of folks who would lob web-wide in-jokes at me.)
+If you're not familiar with this pop-philosophy question, let me google it for you: to quote a 2015 article on the subject, “The debate over hot dogs’ sandwich status has raged for so long on the internet that asking someone whether he or she believes a hot dog to be a sandwich has itself become something of a web-wide in-joke”.

-The denizens of the aforementioned internet have gone into deep debates about the status of hot dogs, even going so far as to coin words for their factions, like “seamists” and “fillingists”.
+Internet people have entertained deep debates about the status of hot dogs, even coining words for their factions, like “seamists” and “fillingists”.
 Some have even argued that the answer “exemplifies how the government manipulates consumer interests to reap the largest possible profit for itself.”
-Goodness!
+Goodness, internet people!

 In the heat of the moment, I gave some relatively hemming answer like “it depends on what the definition of is is ...”.
-But as good questions tend to do, it stuck in my background processor overnight, and I ended up working out a much better answer, which I am now 110% confident can resolve this dispute across the entire internets, for ever and ever, amen.
+But as good questions tend to do, it stuck in my background processor overnight.
+I've worked out a better answer, which I am 110% confident can resolve this dispute across the entire internets, for ever and ever, amen.

 The actual question here is about the abstract categories that underlie our use of the words.
-Categories, as I’m using the word here, are definitions that collect some set of instances under common criteria.
+As I’m using the word here, "categories" are definitions that collect some set of instances under common criteria.
 They’re the boundaries of our conceptual sets, our tools of perception for essences in the world .

 (a) No sandwich is a hot dog, and no hot dog is a sandwich; they're disjoint